Trading With ChatGPT

 Tips

 - Figure Out What You Want – While the chatbot is intelligent, you need to be precise in your prompts to get valuable responses.
-For example, if you want to populate an economic calendar, specify the date range rather than just typing “next two weeks”.
+For example, if you want to populate an economic calendar, specify the date range rather than just typing “next two weeks” (assuming its data set extends beyond 2021 in the future).

 - Complete The Tutorial – When you first register for an account, use the tutorial.
 ChatGPT can support with some trading activities, but you need to know how to interact with the chatbot to get the best quality responses and outputs.